tobydriscoll/udmath305/src/nonlinear/separable.md

 \frac{1}{4}x^4 - 2x  = C + \frac{1}{3}t^3.
 $$

 We could work hard to try to solve explicitly for $x$, but it's probably best to leave it in implicit form.
 This is a common limitation of separable solutions.
-Even in implicit form, though, we can solve for the arbitrary constant by setting $x=4$ and $t=0$:
+Even in implicit form, though, we can solve for the arbitrary constant by setting $x=4$ and $t=0$ in the implicit equation, leading to

 $$
-4^4/4 - 2 \cdot 4 = C + 0$,
+4^4/4 - 2 \cdot 4 = C + 0.
 $$

 Hence $C=56$.